 The centre of the concept is an arts depot nestled smoothly into a lush greenery on top of a residential building that faces an inner courtyard.
 The starting point for the design has been to convert the conventionally built existing space into the arts depot and amplify its connection with the surroundings through the use of materials.
 By exploring the conflict between openness and enclosure, the architects have developed a design strategy that blurs the traditional boundaries between inside and outside.

-A minimalist cubicle in a striking, vivid flame red colour has been placed as a shelter for the paintings.
+A minimalist cubicle in a striking, vivid flame red colour has been placed as a shelter for an art and photography collection.
 Enhanced by the glass, the colour brings light and animates surroundings with reflections and brilliance.
-A continouous flooring covered with lime-green artificial grass allows to completely open up the interior to the outdoors and truly blend them together.
+A continuous flooring covered with lime-green artificial grass allows to completely open up the interior to the outdoors and truly blend them together.
 The ceiling made out of stainless steel panels with a mirroring and slightly wavy surface adds the finishing touch to the unique ambience.
 It reflects a fragmented image of the surroundings, giving the optical effect of gently rippling water.
-The desired level of illumination of the arts depot have been achieved through the controlled ceiling-mounted lighting.
-Special attention has been paid to the intensity of light and its effect on artworks.